sitamgithub-MSIT/capstone-project1/README.md

 # MedHelp: A Machine Learning application for predicting medical costs

-This repository contains the ML ZoomCamp Capstone Project 1, which focuses on developing a machine learning model to predict medical costs for individuals based on various factors such as age, BMI, smoking status, and region.
-The project aims to provide accurate predictions for insurance companies to estimate premiums and individuals to make informed healthcare decisions.
+This repository contains the ML ZoomCamp Capstone Project 1, which focuses on developing a machine-learning model to predict medical costs for individuals based on various factors such as age, BMI, smoking status, and region.
+The project aims to provide accurate predictions for insurance companies to estimate premiums and for individuals to make informed healthcare decisions.

 ## Dataset